 To learn how our antitrust attorneys can help you, or to discuss a possible antitrust claim, please contact Elizabeth Pritzker at firstname.lastname@example.org or call 415-805-8532 for a free consultation.

 Co-Lead Class Counsel Elizabeth Pritzker and Pritzker Levine represent a certified class of end-payer plaintiffs in a nationwide RICO and multi-state antitrust class action alleging that Mylan NV and Pfizer, Inc., the seller and manufacturer of the life-saving EpiPen, respectively, engaged in an unlawful scheme to sharply increase the price of the device while at the same time stifling competition seeking to enter the market.
-The case is pending before Judge Daniel D. Crabtree in the U.S. District Court of Kansas, and is in active litigation.
+Plaintiffs reached settlements with both defendants for a total recovery of $609 million for class members.

-Additional Class Counsel Elizabeth Pritzker and Pritzker Levine represent college football and basketball players in an antitrust class-action lawsuit against the National Collegiate Athletic Association (NCAA) and the NCAA’s most powerful conference members, the Pac-12, Big Ten, Big-12, SEC and ACC, claiming that these entities have agreed in violation of antitrust laws to unlawfully cap the value of athletic scholarships.
-Firm clients, Justine Hartman and Afure Jemerigbe, both former University of California-Berkeley college women’s basketball players, serve as class representatives in the case.
-Nationwide classes seeking injunctive relief have been certified, and a $208 million class damages class settlement received final court approval in 2017.
-The injunctive relief case was tried, successfully, before the Hon.
-Claudia Wilken in 2018.
-The Ninth Circuit affirmed the trial judgment in May 2020.
+Additional Class Counsel Elizabeth Pritzker and Pritzker Levine represented college football and basketball players in an antitrust class-action lawsuit against the National Collegiate Athletic Association (NCAA) and the NCAA’s most powerful conference members, the Pac-12, Big Ten, Big-12, SEC and ACC, claiming that these entities have agreed in violation of antitrust laws to unlawfully cap the value of athletic scholarships.
+Firm clients, Justine Hartman and Afure Jemerigbe, both former University of California-Berkeley college women’s basketball players, served as class representatives in the case.
+The case resulted in a $208 million class settlement for student-athletes.

 Elizabeth Pritzker and Pritzker Levine serve on the Indirect Purchaser Plaintiffs’ Steering Committee, representing a certified class of consumers in this multi-district antitrust case alleging price-fixing by the major producers of canned or packaged tuna products.
 This litigation is pending before Judge Janis L. Sammartino in the U.S. District Court for the Southern District of California and is in active litigation.

-Pritzker Levine represents plaintiffs and putative class members in a class action lawsuit against drug manufacturer Gilead and others, including Johnson & Johnson and Bristol-Meyers Squibb, for knowingly colluding to raise the price of anti-HIV drugs, and wrongfully raising the price of treatment for the one million people in the United States living with HIV.
+Pritzker Levine represents plaintiffs and putative class members in a class action lawsuit against drug manufacturer Gilead and others for knowingly colluding to raise the price of HIV cART regime drugs, and wrongfully raising the price of treatment for the one million people in the United States living with HIV.
 The case is pending before Judge Edward Chen in the U.S. District Court for the Northern District of California and is active litigation.

 Elizabeth Pritzker and Pritzker Levine represent an indirect purchaser plaintiff class in a multi-state antitrust class action alleging price fixing by the major producers of farm-raised salmon and salmon products.
 The case is pending before Judge Rodney Smith in the U.S. District Court for the Southern District of Florida (Ft.
-Lauderdale) and is in active litigation.
+Lauderdale).

 In its role on the Plaintiffs’ Steering Committee, Pritzker Levine represents plaintiffs and a certified class in an antitrust class action against contact lens manufacturers alleging that they colluded to maintain the retail prices of contact lenses by imposing resale price maintenance restrictions on those products.
 This multi-district litigation has been consolidated before Judge Harvey E. Schlesinger in the U.S. District Court for the Middle District of Florida.
-The case is scheduled for trial in 2020.
+Plaintiffs have reached settlements with all defendants; Judge Schlesinger has granted preliminary approval to a final settlement that would resolve the litigation.

 Elizabeth Pritzker, as a member of Plaintiffs’ Executive Committee, represented a class of consumers and direct purchasers in a multi-district class action alleging fuel surcharge price‐fixing by airlines in the transpacific passenger airline market.
 Plaintiffs have secured settlements totaling approximately $150 million.
 The case proceeded before Judge Charles Breyer in the U.S. District Court for the Northern District of California.